dweissner/dweissner.github.io/_posts/2026-01-25-AWS-Pricing-Strategy-Ripple.md

 In addition, cloud computing was a little known term before rapidly grew in popularity by the end of 2007 (see Google trends chart below).
 <img src="/images/2026-01-25-AWS2.png" alt="AWS1" style="width: 300px; height: auto; flex-shrink: 0;">

+Jeff Barr wrote in his [blog series](https://www.aboutamazon.com/news/aws/the-earliest-aws-customers-who-helped-build-the-cloud),
+> "It totally changed how people build businesses.
+You no longer needed to find tens of thousands of dollars to invest in hardware when you weren't even sure if something was going to work.
+It just de-risked everything.
+You could store all the data you needed on S3, and things that you couldn't have run on your personal computer before suddenly became doable.
+It completely transformed our understanding of what was possible."